Inseparable local uniformization: On schemes over valuation rings

-(ii) The above description allows to describe the kernel $I=\cap_{n=1}^\infty\pi^nA$ of the completion homomorphism $A\to\hatA$ when $A$ is reduced and $\kcirc$-flat.
+(ii) Using the above description we can describe the kernel $I=\cap_{n=0}^\infty\pi^nA$ of the completion homomorphism $A\to\hatA$ when $A$ is reduced and $\kcirc$-flat.
 We claim that $I$ consists of the functions vanishing on all irreducible components of $X=\Spec(A)$ with non-empty closed fiber, so $X'=\Spec(A/I)$ is obtained by removing from $X$ all irreducible components with empty closed fiber.
 The claim easily reduces to the following: if $A$ is integral and $\kcirc$-flat and $X_s$ is not empty then $I=0$.
 Note that $\gtX_\eta$ is not empty because $\gtX$ is $\hatkcirc$-flat and non-empty.
 Since $\hatA=\wh{A/I}$, we obtain that $\gtX_\eta$ is a non-empty affinoid domain in the analytifications of both $X_\eta\otimes_k\hatk$ and $X'_\eta\otimes_k\hatk$.
 Hence the latter are of equal dimensions, and it follows that $I=0$. \end{rem}

 In the sequel, we will mainly be interested in the case of an $\eta$-normal $X$.
-Since $\eta$-normalization can take us outside of the category of $S$-schemes of finite type, we have to extend the construction of analytic generic fiber to $S$-schemes of $\eta$-normalized finite type.
+Since $\eta$-normalization can take us outside of the category of $S$-schemes of finite type, we have to extend the construction of the analytic generic fiber to $\eta$-nft $S$-schemes.
+The following result implies, in particular, that when working with reduced flat $S$-schemes we do not have to distinguish between nft, $\eta$-nft and $\eta$-nfp $S$-schemes.